ZION CORRALES-NELSON PROFILE

 The 15-year-old Fil-Canadian clocked 24.44 in the heats of the 200 meters in Bangkok,

-At the Asian leg of the Youth Olympic Games, Thailand is a personal best and below the required 24.50 standards for World Juniors.
+At the Asian leg of the Youth Olympic Games, Thailand is a personal best and below the required 24.50 World Juniors standards.

 In the final, Zion went on to run 24.30 and again break her best time and further justify selection for World Juniors.
 Zion took the bronze behind two Chinese athletes, with her time being mere thousandths from the silver medal.